Built from lived experience and informed by science to help people move forward with more understanding, more support, and less pressure.

 • Emotional overwhelm

 These symptoms are not random.
-They are signals from the body that the system has been operating in protective mode for too long.
+They may be signs that the body has been carrying more than it can sustainably support for too long

-Many capable people unknowingly fall into what can be called the Push–Collapse Cycle.
+Many capable people slowly find themselves stuck in what I call the Push–Collapse Cycle.

 It often looks like this: